toptensoftware/JsonKit/readme.md

 *ReadDictionary* - reads a JSON dictionary, calling the callback for each key encountered.
 The callback routine should read the key's value using the IJsonReader interface.
-If nothing is read by the callback, PetaJson will skip the value and move onto the next key.
+If nothing is read by the callback, JsonKit will skip the value and move onto the next key.

 *ReadArray* - reads a JSON array, calling the callback at each element position.
 The callback routine must read each value from the IJsonReader before returning.